MicrosoftDocs/quantum-docs-pr/articles/relnotes/index.md

 See the full list of closed PRs for [libraries](https://github.com/Microsoft/QuantumLibraries/pulls?q=is%3Apr+is%3Aclosed), [compiler](https://github.com/microsoft/qsharp-compiler/pulls?q=is%3Apr+is%3Aclosed), [runtime](https://github.com/microsoft/qsharp-runtime/pulls?q=is%3Apr+is%3Aclosed), [samples](https://github.com/Microsoft/Quantum/pulls?q=is%3Apr+is%3Aclosed), [IQ#](https://github.com/microsoft/iqsharp/pulls?q=is%3Apr+is%3Aclosed) and [Katas](https://github.com/microsoft/QuantumKatas/pulls?q=is%3Apr+is%3Aclosed).

 > [!NOTE]
-> This version contains a bug affecting compilation for Q# executable projects.
+> This version contains a bug affecting compilation for Q# projects.
 We recommend upgrading to a newer release.

 ## Version 0.11.2004.2825